stephaneVercouillieBMID/slate/source/workingVersion.html.md

 ### 4.2.2 “claims” Parameter

 Some specific data cannot be requested by using scope values.
 They have to be requested in the claims as request parameter of the Authentication Request.
-Using this [method](https://openid.net/specs/openid-connect-core-1_0.html#ClaimsParameter) of requesting claims, you need to specify the endpoint you want the claims to come from. ( see example for different specfying endpoints [4.2.2.1.
-Set of Request Parameter Adapted to itsme(r)](#example-endpoint))
+Using this [method](https://openid.net/specs/openid-connect-core-1_0.html#ClaimsParameter) of requesting claims, you need to specify the endpoint you want the claims to come from. ( see example for different specfying endpoints [4.2.2.1.Set of Request Parameter Adapted to itsme(r)](#example-endpoint))

 **List of Supported Custom "claim" Values:**